ISUgenomics/data_wrangling/assign_colors/README.md

 COLOR SCALE: ['rgba(255, 255, 255, 0.9)', 'rgba(229, 216, 216, 0.9)', 'rgba(203, 178, 178, 0.9)', 'rgba(178, 140, 140, 0.9)', 'rgba(153, 102, 102, 0.9)', 'rgba(114, 76, 76, 0.9)', 'rgba(76, 51, 51, 0.9)', 'rgba(38, 25, 25, 0.9)', 'rgba(0, 0, 0, 0.9)']
 ```

 *The app still uses the `red` color base for the color scale (as in examples A, B, and C).
-This time we altered the **fifth** parameter of the `-csp` option which determines whether the colorscale is returned in the HEX notation.
-By default, the `true` value is set.
-As this value changes to `false`, the color scale is printed in the RGBA notation.*
+This time we altered the **fifth** parameter of the `-csp` option, which determines whether the returned color scale is in the HEX notation.
+By default, the value is `true`.
+As this value changes to `false`, the printed color scale is in the RGBA notation.*

 </details><br>

-**E. Create color scale made up of several built-in colors** <br>
+**E. Create a color scale made up of several built-in colors** <br>

 <details style="background-color:#f6feff; padding: 0.5em;"><summary style="color:#ff3870;">expand example</summary>

 <br>

-If you need a color scale made of several clearly distinguishable colors (*instead of shades of a single color*) you can provide a list of built-in color keys (or their float equivalents).
-Note that in this case, the color scale is composed of X colors directly specified by the user and the first parameter (*N*) of the `-csp` option has no effect.
+If you need a color scale made of several clearly distinct colors (*instead of shades of a single color*), you can provide a list of built-in color keys (or their float equivalents).
+In this case, note the color scale is composed of X colors directly specified by the user, and the first parameter (*N*) of the `-csp` option has no effect.

 run in the terminal:
 ```